-Found in 11 Collections and/or Records:
+Found in 13 Collections and/or Records:

-Scope and Contents The collection includes fliers, catalogs, and other material created by the Africana Studies Program at the College of William and Mary.
+The collection includes fliers, catalogs, and other material created by the Africana Studies Program at the College of William and Mary.
 The collection also contains records concerning the Black Studies Program, from which Africana Studies grew out of.

-Scope and Contents A report sponsored by the Williamsburg-James City County Public Schools and the Virginia Foundation for the Humanities, "Black Education in Williamsburg-James City County, 1619-1984" by Philip D. Morgan, 1985.
+A report sponsored by the Williamsburg-James City County Public Schools and the Virginia Foundation for the Humanities, "Black Education in Williamsburg-James City County, 1619-1984" by Philip D. Morgan, 1985.
 1 item.
 76 pp.

-Scope and Contents Negative photostats of papers, 1730-1817, of the Bray Associates, a division of the Society of the Propagation of the Gospel in Foreign Parts, which was instrumental in providing libraries for the churches in America and setting up schools for the Christian education of blacks.
+Negative photostats of papers, 1730-1817, of the Bray Associates, a division of the Society of the Propagation of the Gospel in Foreign Parts, which was instrumental in providing libraries for the churches in America and setting up schools for the Christian education of free and enslaved Black children.